redbadger/deploy/readme.md

 ### `deploy request`

 1.  checks out the cluster repo specified
-1.  copies the specified manifests into a new branch
+1.  copies the specified manifests into a new branch (named with the commit sha)
 1.  commits, pushes and raises a PR requesting deployment

 ### Note: